Labrador vs Golden Retriever: Which Dog Is Right for You?

 • Playful, physical, and sometimes clumsy

-• Thrive with structure, exercise, and mental stimulation
+• Needs structure, exercise, and mental stimulation

 Dog Breed Guide

-Size, Lifespan & Health Considerations
+Size, Lifespan and Health Considerations

-Labrador Retriever: Size, Lifespan & Health
+Labrador Retriever Size, Lifespan and Health

 Average Size: